 LexisNexis Martindale-Hubbell Peer Review Rating.

-Jack is a fellow of the American College of Trust and Estate Counsel where he currently serves as a Regent.
-He was the founding chair of ACTEC's Asset Protection Committee and is a member of the College's State Laws, Asset Protection and Legal Education committees.
-He is also a member of ACTEC's Task Force on FATF (the Financial Action Task Force).
+Jack is a fellow of the American College of Trust and Estate Counsel where he currently serves as Vice President.
+He was the founding chair of ACTEC's Asset Protection Committee and is a member of the College's Professional Responsibility, Asset Protection and Legal Education committees.
+He chaired ACTEC's Task Force on FATF (the Financial Action Task Force) until 2016.

-Jack is a lecturer at the University of Pennsylvania Law School where he teaches Trusts and Estates.
+Jack was a lecturer at the University of Pennsylvania Law School where he taught Trusts and Estates.
 Before that, he was an adjunct professor in the graduate tax program at Villanova University for 15 years.
 He continues to teach and speak several times every year at professional meetings and bar associations across the country.
-His topics include asset protection planning, environmental liability of executors and trustees, the impact of FATF on law practice, stock options and related estate planning, the use of DNA testing in estate litigation, and more.
+His topics include asset protection planning and the impact of FATF on law practice.

 - Asset Protection Planning